rapid7/convection/docs/adding-new-resource-coverage.md

 end
 ```

-6. The completed class should look like the below
+6. The completed class should look like the below.
+Once you are finished developing the class add a yard doc example.

 ```ruby
 require_relative '../resource'